 “It’s not a matter of knowing what to do…it is the execution of how.”
-This is a quote from Quint Studer, founder of Studer Group, in a September article in Becker’s Hospital Review (Dunn, 09.05.2013).
+This is a quote from Quint Studer, founder of Studer Group and Studer Education, in a September article in Becker’s Hospital Review.
 Studer is not alone in his focus on execution.
 Brandon Dixon of the Pensacola Blue Wahoos, the Double A affiliate of the Cincinnati Reds, has seen his per game batting average steadily increase over the last 10 games, from .263 to .317, moving to .471 overall.
-Recent articles headline his bat coming alive with titles, “Dixon goes yard twice again for Wahoos: Reds infielder plates five runs in second straight two-homer outing” (MiLB) and Dixon’s reflective practice to higher performance:
+Recent articles headline his bat coming alive with titles like, “Dixon goes yard twice again for Wahoos: Reds infielder plates five runs in second straight two-homer outing” and Dixon’s reflective practice to higher performance:

 “You can just kind of tell [when things are good], by how your outs are, if you’re making hard outs, drawing walks, seeing the ball well… It’s not necessarily just based on hits or stuff like that.
 The entire scope of [each at bat] lets you know you’re feeling pretty good and trying to keep it rolling.”

 Indeed, Dixon at bat is “feeling pretty good” for the Blue Wahoos and moves manager Pat Kelly to be committed to getting the high-performing slugger into the daily lineup.
-Of course, for Kelly and the first place Wahoos it’s more than getting high performing players on the field if they want to continue to stay at the top of the league; and for educational leaders it’s more than getting high performing employees “on the bus” and “in the right seat” on the bus.
+Of course, for Kelly and the first place Wahoos it’s more than getting high performing players on the field if they want to continue to stay at the top of the league.
+For educational leaders, it’s more than getting high performing employees “on the bus” and “in the right seat” on the bus.

 1. Executive and senior leadership commitment.